 Barliman butterbur, the owner of the Prancing Pony, had previously been translated by Alliata-Principe as Cactaceous omorzo.
 Butterburin this case, it referred to a family of succulents.
 However, although the butterbur is a plant (the Petasites Asteraceae), its effective Italian translation is the one that later adopted Fatica, that is butterbur.

 Regarding the translation of Prancing Pony with Pony tree, Fatica says that the fans have, in fact, raised, because they would have preferred prancing Horse.
-Tuttavia, prancing in heraldry it is used to say rearing o rampant with animals like lions.
+Tuttavia, lunch in heraldry it is used to say rearing o rampant with animals like lions.
 Horses, however, also in Italian are not said rampant, but rather hoisted, according to the technical lexicon of heraldry.
-So actually translate prancing with rearing o rampant is, de factoincorrect.
+So actually translate lunch with rearing o rampant is, de factoincorrect.

 I said the right thing, then if you grew up with the translation "wheelie" [...] it's a mistake.
 I'm sorry you grew up with that thing there, but I don't know what to do.
 I also grew up with Superman who was called Nembo Kid.